gaf3/jamurai/README.rst

 jamurai
 =======

-Jijna wrapper for file and directory transformation and injection
+Jinja wrapper for file and directory transformation and injection

 As a single content::